DrankRock/CMScrape/README.md

 Collectibles price tracker from Cardmarket links.

 ---
+## README
+This tool aims to gain time when checking a collection's price on CardMarket.
+The setup is quite long at the moment, you need to make a file containing all the cardmarket links to all the collectibles in your collection.
+You can find an example of a list [here](https://github.com/DrankRock/CMScrape/blob/main/CMScrape/myCards.txt).
+Once the list is created, the time gain starts.
+You just need to execute `python3 CMScrape.py`, then choose your links file in "Choose input file", then choose a type of output.
+Stat is a condensed output, containing only "Date, minPrice, mean30Price, TrendPrice", as a sum of all the prices of your collection.
+The output is a more precised version, with for each link, details about the collectible, and prices.
+The DBScrape part is currently not working.
+In Fine, I want it to scrape CardMarket as a whole to get all the cards in links, as
+"Name, Expansion, URL"
+Or something similar.

+#### About the prices.
+MinPrice is the minimum price observed on cardmarket **taking into account the parameters**, such as the condition, or the langage.
+Mean30 is the price as indicated on CardMarket, the mean selling/buying price of the last 30 days.
+TrendPrice is the trending price.
+Trend and mean do not take into account the parameters.
+In my opinion, they are thus less precise when checking prices for a collection, but more accurate when you are buying cards for playing.
+You will find below an example of the execution with the latest version.

 ## Current state :
 This project is currently in developpment.
 It works but was never intensly tested.
 If you have any suggestions or any kind of feedback, you can contact me on discord on [the dedicated discord server](https://discord.gg/UR3R5C5Ehn).